Welcome!

 Microlensing

-Exoplanets microlensing event happens when the gravitational field of a foreground planetary system acts as a lens, bending and magnifying the light from the background, more distance object, when the planetary system passes in front of the background object along our line of sight.
-Planetary microlensing events are rare and easy to miss, and thus requires global effort for 24/7 monitoring when such event occurs.
-During my time at Las Cumbres Observatory, I helped develop and improve the microlensing observation and data pipeline there and was part of several microlensing projects.
-On one of the key projects, we carried out first-time-ever simultaneous microlensing observations with two space telescopes, Spitzer and Swift, as well as ground observations that resulted in a brown dwarf discovery.
+A microlensing event involving exoplanets occurs when the gravitational field of a foreground planetary system acts as a lens, causing the light from a more distant background object to bend and magnify as the planetary system passes in front of it along our line of sight.
+These events are rare and easily overlooked, necessitating a global effort for continuous 24/7 monitoring when such occurrences are anticipated.
+During my time at Las Cumbres Observatory, I contributed to the development and enhancement of the microlensing observation and data pipeline.
+I participated in several microlensing projects, including a key initiative where we conducted simultaneous observations with two space telescopes, Spitzer and Swift, alongside ground-based observations.
+This collaboration resulted in the discovery of a brown dwarf.

 Microlensing demonstration.
 Left: Observed lightcurve, middle: slightly exaggerated what we see, right: top down view of the geometry.
 Credit: NASA